ProjectsArea/FPGA-Implementation-on-Brainwave-Classificaton/README.md

 ---

 **simuator/sleep-edf-database-1.0.0.zip file is not pushed in the Github.
-It is a database and to run the application succesfully, you must have to create a folder simuator/sleep-edf-database-1.0.0.zip.
-Available in PC.**
+It is a dataset and to run the application succesfully, you must have to create a folder simuator/sleep-edf-database-1.0.0.zip.
+You can get the dataset --> "https://www.physionet.org/content/sleep-edf/get-zip/1.0.0/".**